Knitschi/CPFCMake/documentation/APIDocModules.rst

 This must be set to the absolute path of the Doxygen configuration file.
 You should be aware that the file is not directly passed to Doxygen.
 In order to inject the values of CMake variables into the Doxygen configuration, the file is used as a template to generate the file :code:`Generated/\<config\>/_CPF/documentation/tempDoxygenConfig.txt`.
 This generated file is the one that is used as the input for the call of Doxygen.
-After building the new package for the first time you can open the file and see that it overwrites some values of the configuration variables at the bottom of the file.
+After building the new package-component for the first time you can open the file and see that it overwrites some values of the configuration variables at the bottom of the file.

 The following variables in the configuration file are overwritten.